wosra/j-wosmars/index.md

 **IMPORTANT DATES**

-- Submission deadline: **TBD**
+- Submission deadline: **June 15**
-- Notification: **TBD**
+- Notification: **July 1**
-- Camera ready: **TBD** (details on 'Accepted papers' page)
+- Camera ready: **August 1** (details on 'Accepted papers' page)
 - Workshop: **TBD**

 **CALL FOR PAPERS**

 Participants are invited to submit extended abstract papers of 2+n pages (n pages for references), or short papers of 4+n pages (IEEE format) for poster presentation in person at RO-MAN in Eindhoven.
-Contributions shall be submitted through the EasyChair conference system.
+Contributions shall be submitted through the EasyChair conference system ((submission link)[https://easychair.org/conferences?conf=jwosmars2025]).
 Extended abstracts shall focus on insights on new or ongoing projects on ontologies.
 The goal is to foster engaging technical and scientific discussions among researchers and cultivate new collaborations.
 Short papers shall discuss previous or on-going research, preliminary results, use cases.
 The aim is to disseminate to the community research works but also encourage fruitful discussions on open problems and novel ideas.

 All papers will be peer-reviewed (single-blind) and published on our website with the permission of authors.
 Submissions shall focus on subjects including but not limited to the following topics: